Zarina Diyas

 Diyas mostly played on the ITF Circuit until 2014, her breakthrough season.
-During that year, she started outside the top 150, before progressing into the top 40 by September.
+She progressed into the top 40 by September, having started the year outside the top 150.
 This helped her enter tournaments on the WTA Tour more consistently, though she still plays ITF tournaments.
 She is one of the most successful female tennis players representing Kazakhstan, along with Elena Rybakina and Yulia Putintseva.

 Diyas became a member of the Kazakhstan Fed Cup team in 2011 and is tied for her country's most singles wins with Yaroslava Shvedova, but with a much better winning percentage.
+She has a win/loss record of 18–8 (14–5 in singles) as of July 2024.